OraOpenSource/OXAR/README.md

 Static content can be put in `/var/www/public/` and referenced by `http://<server_name>/public/<filepath>`.
 More information about the web listener configuration can be found at the [Node4ORDS](https://github.com/OraOpenSource/node4ords) project page.

 #### SSL
 OXAR now supports SSL out of the box with an unsigned certificate.
-To access go to `https://<server_name>`.
-You will be shown a warning that the certificate is unsigned.
-Accept and continue.

-To manage SSL options (including forcing SSL) modify `/opt/node4ords/config.js`.
-Complete documentation on all options on the [Node4ORDS](https://github.com/OraOpenSource/node4ords/) main page.

-You can easily generate a signed certificate by running [node4ords/letsencrypt.sh](node4ords/letsencrypt.sh).
-This requires that the domain name be associated to the servers current IP address.
-For more info read the documentation in the [node4ords](node4ords) directory.
+For configurations options and how to obtained a signed certificate read the [docs/ssl.md](SSL docs)

 ### ORDS
 [Oracle REST Data Services (ORDS)](http://www.oracle.com/technetwork/developer-tools/rest-data-services/overview/) allows web servers (such as Tomcat) to connect serve up APEX pages.
 It is located in `/ords`